ezraroi/Human-AI-Collab/output/concepts.md

 ## System Role
 Destiny Drive is **not a mechanism** in the Third Intelligence system.
 It is an **emergent experiential outcome** that appears when:
-- the recursive loop is operating effectively on **Identity Stakes** material
+- the recursive loop is operating effectively on material **that carries Identity Stakes**
 - Alpha-Function is repeatedly activated through structured tension + support
 - Winnicottian False Self defensive compliance weakens as sufficient holding makes spontaneity safer
 - transformation becomes self-sustaining